Program

 • Applicants may be required to participate in an interview with the department to further determine suitability to the program.

-• A Criminal Record Check (information will be provided by the Office of the Registrar).
+• A Criminal Record Check (information will be provided by Enrolment Services following an offer of admission into the program).

 Cost